Hebo's New Song

 Renshato’s eyes glittered for a moment and it made a strange growl that Petra said might have been a laugh.
 “Set it here at my feet.”
 Oromis complied, setting down the scroll.

 Unfortunately, the dragon did not look at the scroll again.
 Instead, its eyes fell upon Flamebreaker, currently slung over Oromis’s back.
 “That axe,” he said.
-“Dwarf, you did not have that axe before.
+“You did not have that axe before, Dwarf.
 Where did you find it?”

 Oromis stammered, caught off guard by the question.
 “The… the cave.
 There were some ghosts in there and they had this-”